Clemapfel/mousetrap/docs/01_installation.md

 rm -r mousetrap
 ```

-Where `sudo` is necessary to install to the default library and include directory.
-If we want to install mousetrap to a different location, we can add `-DCMAKE_INSTALL_PREFIX=/path/to/custom/location` at the end of `cmake ..`.
-This is usually not recommended.
+Where `sudo` is necessary to install to the default library / include directory.

 ### Windows